One of the best ways to make money online is with a blog.

-Jessica Serna (from Texas, USA) started My Curly Adventures over 5 years ago.
+Jessica Serna (from Texas, USA) started My Curly Adventures about 6 years ago.

 Hello!
 My name is Jessica and I am the Content Creator, Blogger, and Influencer of MyCurlyAdventures which inspires people to travel more through finding exciting adventures close to home!

 Through Instagram advertising, sponsorships, and affiliate income I’m able to make a living wage.
 Plus since I’m traveling so much many of my major expenses have been eliminated such as rent, food, clothing, beauty products, and obviously travel!
 So with everything I also get for trade that I don’t have to directly pay for, my income would be even higher.

 33. I should have said ($72K/year)